Maritime Transport Act 1994

 You could also call this:

-"The Governor-General can make rules to protect our oceans and seas, with the Minister's help."
+"The Governor-General can make rules to protect the sea and its creatures."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.